Best Big Game Caliber: How to Choose the Best Big Game Cartridge for North American Hunting

 Although the .338 Win Mag doesn’t boast the same big bore diameter as the .375 H&H, it offers exceptional killing power for big elk, moose, brown bear, and even bison.

-Compared to the .375 H&H, the .338 Win Mag boasts better sectional density, faster velocities, less drop over distance, and more on-target energy.
+Compared to the .375 H&H, the .338 Win Mag boasts higher sectional density, faster velocities, less drop over distance, and more on-target energy.
 It also manages to do all that with recoil that is at least slightly more manageable.

+The .338 Win Mag drives a 225 grain bullet at a velocity of 2800, fps with 3917 foot-pounds of energy.
 The bullet holds both speed and energy more efficiently than the heftier .375 H&H, delivering 1891 foot-pounds of penetrating energy at 500 yards.

 Performance like that makes the .338 Magnum better suited than the .375 H&H for dropping big game at distances beyond 250 yards.

 The .338 Win Mag definitely isn’t as popular as other big game cartridges like the .30-06 or .243.
 That can sometimes make finding a suitable rifle and appropriate ammo a bit tricky.
-However, .338 isn’t exactly a wildcat cartridge either.
+However, .338 isn’t exactly a wildcat cartridge, either.
 There are still plenty of affordable rifles and hunting loads on the market.
 You just might have to do a little digging to find them.

 .243 Winchester